CGeethaka/Retail-Economic-Data-Visualization/README.md

 - CPI and Unemployment at weekly frequency are **too noisy**, but useful for spotting short-term shocks.

 ## Files
-- `Retail_Data_Visualization.xlsx` → Excel workbook with pivot tables and charts
+- `Retail_Data_Visualization.xlsx` → Excel workbook with pivot tables and charts.
+- Download `Retail_Data_Visualization.xlsx` and open it.

 ##Screenshots of the visualizations